This week our Spring CSA members are receiving their first round of fresh herbs: chives, cilantro, and oregano. Yay!

 - Wrap the herbs loosely in a damp (not wet!) paper towel.

-- Place in a plastic bag or airtight container.
+- Place in a plastic bag or airtight container in the fridge.

 - Wash and dry right before use.